This is a very important message; please read it in its entirety.

-With the 2018 hurricane season at its peak, students, faculty and staff are advised to prepare now in the event a hurricane threatens The University of Southern Mississippi’s campuses, teaching and research sites.
-Hurricane season will continue through November 30.
+The 2021 hurricane season began on June 1 and will continue through November 30.
+Students, faculty and staff should prepare now in the event a hurricane threatens The University of Southern Mississippi’s campuses, teaching and research sites.

-You should also be aware of the following institutional protocols that will be in effect for the duration of hurricane season.
+You should also be aware of the following institutional protocols that will be in effect for the entire hurricane season.

 If a tropical weather system emerges, University officials will monitor weather closely to determine if a school closure or cancellation of classes is warranted.